TechnicalPursuit/TIBET/doc/markdown/tibet-package.1.md

 --package    the file path to the package to process.
 --config     the name of an individual config to process.
---profile    a profile in the form of package#config.
+--profile    a profile in the form of package@config.
 --all        process all config tags in the package recursively.
 --missing    output a list of missing assets of all types.
 --unlisted   output a list of potentially overlooked source files.